bryanhvu/Data_Analysis_Portfolio/README.md

 ## About

 Hello, my name is Bryan!
-I am a Data Analyst with a Bachelor of Science degree in Computational Engineering from the University of Texas at Austin.
+I am an aspiring Data Analyst with a Bachelor of Science degree in Computational Engineering from the University of Texas at Austin.
 After spending 2 years working as a research engineer for the Engineer Research and Development Center, I decided to pursue my passion for Data Analysis and am currently seeking a role in this field.

 This repository serves as a showcase of my skills and a platform to share my projects and track my progress in Data Analytics topics.
 From data cleaning and exploration to visualization and statistical analysis, I am passionate about leveraging data to drive insights and decision-making.